RobDWaller/code101/README.md

 var title = 'Set the title to what you want';
 ```

 Next we need to select the HTML element we want to add the title text to.
 In this case it's the `blog-title` element in the `index.html` file.
-The connection between the JavaScript is made via the `id="blog-title"` attribute place on the H1 element in the `index.html` file.
-We access the in JavaScript element using the `getElementById()` method available in JavaScript.
+The connection between the JavaScript and the HTML is made via the `id="blog-title"` attribute on the H1 element in the `index.html` file.
+We access the id attribute using the `getElementById()` method available in JavaScript.

 ```javascript
 var titleElement = document.getElementById('blog-title');